-Having said that, one of the most costly penalties is the Failure to file penalty but it is the most evitable penalty also.
-The failure to file penalty is assessed whenever taxpayers fail to file their taxes by the due date or extension deadline; accruing at 5% per month.
-In a short five month period, the failure to file penalty easily peaks at a whopping 25% of taxes owed.
-This is why I always adjure taxpayers to file their taxes on time even if they may have a tax balance due.
-If a tax balance is due today, it will be due tomorrow, or whenever that tax return is eventually filed.
-Now, let’s take a look at a few additional penalties and associated interest that are now compounded on top of an unnecessary failure to file penalty.
+Having said that, one of the most costly penalties is the Failure to file a penalty, but it is the most evitable penalty also.
+Failing to file a penalty is assessed whenever taxpayers fail to file their taxes by the due date or extension deadline, accruing at 5% per month.
+In a short five-month period, the failure to file a penalty easily peaks at a whopping 25% of taxes owed.
+This is why I always adjure taxpayers to file their taxes on time, even if they may have a tax balance due.
+If a tax balance is due today, it will be due tomorrow or whenever that tax return is filed.
+Now, let’s look at a few additional penalties and associated interests compounded by an unnecessary failure to file a penalty.

-Failure to pay penalty – whenever taxpayers fail to pay their taxes due by the original due date, they will incur a failure to pay penalty; an extension to file taxes does not grant an extension to pay taxes.
-The failure to pay penalty also peaks at 25% but it accrues at a much slower pace of 0.5% per month; that’s 50 years before it peaks at 25%.
+Failure to pay the penalty – whenever taxpayers fail to pay their taxes by the original due date, they will incur a failure to pay the penalty; an extension to file taxes does not grant an extension to pay taxes.
+The failure to pay the penalty also peaks at 25%, but it accrues at a much slower pace of 0.5% per month; that’s 50 years before it peaks at 25%.

-Accuracy-related penalty – an accuracy-related penalty may be assessed in the event that taxpayers’ taxes are prepared incorrectly due to a math error, incompetence, negligence, or simply substantially understating their taxes due; the IRS may charge a 20% penalty.
-The 20% penalty is levied on the unpaid taxes directly related to the inaccuracy infraction.
+Accuracy-related penalty – an accuracy-related penalty may be assessed if taxpayers’ taxes are prepared incorrectly due to a math error, incompetence, negligence, or simply substantially understating their taxes; the IRS may charge a 20% penalty.
+The 20% penalty is levied on unpaid taxes directly related to the inaccuracy infraction.

-Interest – and then we have good ole interest.
-What makes this debacle even more overwhelming is that so far we have only looked at (1) the unpaid tax balance due and (2) the penalties that may be charged; which is calculated based on the unpaid tax balance.
-Now, we have (3) interest – which is calculated based on the unpaid tax balance, the penalties, and any accumulated interest; that’s three distinguishable amounts lumped together and interest is charged on that lump sum daily.
-This is an example in reference to the term “interest compounded daily”.
+Interest – and then we have a good ole interest.
+What makes this debacle even more overwhelming is that so far, we have only looked at (1) the unpaid tax balance due and (2) the penalties that may be charged, which are calculated based on the unpaid tax balance.
+Now, we have (3) interest – which is calculated based on the unpaid tax balance, the penalties, and any accumulated interest; three distinguishable amounts are lumped together, and interest is charged on that lump sum daily.
+This is an example of the term “interest compounded daily.”